 - Right turn: After checking behind you, bend your elbow, holding your arm up in an "L" shape, and ride forward slowly.
 (Or, hold your right arm straight out from your side.)

-One of the best ways to help kids learn safe bike riding is to set a good example by following the rules of the road yourself.
+No matter what kind of bikes your kids ride, set a good example by following the rules of the road yourself.
 Most important, always wear your helmet.